mongodb/libmongocrypt/bindings/python/README.rst

 Next, install libmongocrypt.

-libmongocrypt is
-`continuously built and published on evergreen <https://evergreen.mongodb.com/waterfall/libmongocrypt>`_.
+libmongocrypt is continuously built and published on evergreen.
 The latest tarball containing libmongocrypt built on all supported variants is `published here <https://s3.amazonaws.com/mciuploads/libmongocrypt/all/master/latest/libmongocrypt-all.tar.gz>`_.
 Download and extract ``libmongocrypt-all.tar.gz`` and set